-Jeff Kane is entering his fourth season at Holy Cross in 2013, serving as the recruiting coordinator and hitting coach.
-He also serves as the Crusaders third-base coach during games, acting as the team’s in-game offensive coordinator.
+Jeff Kane is entering his fifth season at Holy Cross in 2014, serving as the associate head coach, as well as the recruiting coordinator and hitting coach.
+He also serves as the Crusaders' third-base coach during games, acting as the team’s in-game offensive coordinator.

 Prior to coming to Holy Cross, Kane was the varsity baseball coach at Westford (Mass.)
 Academy, where the Grey Ghosts posted a 60-27 mark during his tenure from 2006-2009, for a .689 winning percentage.
 During the 2009 season, the Ghosts finished 17-4 and won their second straight Dual County League Large Division title, the first in school history.
 In 2009, the Grey Ghosts were ranked as high as No. 3 in Eastern Massachusetts by the Boston Globe.
 In 2008, Kane led Westford Academy to a 21-3 record and an appearance in the Division I North Sectional final, the furthest the school had advanced in the state tournament since 2003.
 The Grey Ghosts held a No. 2 ranking in Eastern Massachusetts by the Boston Globe and a No. 12 ranking in the Northeast Region by the USA Today.
 They also earned the No. 1 seed in the Division 1 Eastern Massachusetts Tournament.
 For his achievements at Westford Academy, Kane was named the 2008 Lowell Sun Coach of the Year.
 Kane also served two years as an assistant at Westford prior to assuming the head job in 2006.
 Previously, he served as an assistant coach at Littleton High School in two years.